Sunt-ing/database-system-readings/README.md

 - What could be improved?

 # Book list
-- Designing Data-Intensive Applications
+- Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
-- Database Internals
+- Database Internals: A Deep Dive into How Distributed Data Systems Work
+- Streaming Systems: The What, Where, When, and How of Large-Scale Data Processing
 - Database system concepts
 - The PhD Grind